MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events-documentation.md

 Yes, the videos can be edited in SharePoint.
 The edited video in SharePoint is automatically 	updated for attendees to watch.
 Please note that it could take 10 minutes before producers can 	edit their videos after the event is completed.

 6.	**What happens to the old live events videos that were broadcast via Microsoft Stream?**
 Live Events videos created using Stream will continue to function – attendees can continue to watch those videos on demand broadcasted on Microsoft Stream.
-We will announce a process to migrate the Stream videos to SharePoint in the future.
+Please see this [article](/stream/streamnew/stream-classic-to-new-migration-overview) for information on migrating your videos from Stream to SharePoint.